 Areas of Concentration

 Our areas of concentration are social cognition and the cognitive science of religion.
 Research at the ICC focuses on topics such as religious beliefs and rituals, theory of mind, agency, moral psychology, social emotions, reputation management, and coalitional psychology.
 The production and testing of hypotheses concerning these topics, inspired by the related body of knowledge coming from the cognitive and evolutionary sciences, comprise great part of the research carried out by the ICC.
-However, we often pursue and support research that falls out of this scope and our work articulates with the research interests explored in other parts of the School of History and Anthropology (see History & Anthropology Home) as well as with other projects of the School (e.g. Cultural Dynamics and Emotions Network).
+However, we often pursue and support research that falls out of this scope.

-Our MA and PhD programmes guide students to acquire a truly interdisciplinary education (for detailed information, see Prospective Students).
-Our training in a wide range of theoretical approaches and research methods equips students for rigorous scientific investigation, enabling them to develop groundbreaking research in the field of cognition and culture.
-Education takes place in our modules (courses), in research and laboratory activities, and in supervisory meetings with staff members (see Staff).
+Our PhD programme guides students to acquire a truly interdisciplinary education.
+Our training in a wide range of theoretical approaches and research methods equips students for rigorous scientific investigation, enabling them to develop ground-breaking research in the field of cognition and culture.
+Education takes place through participation in research and laboratory activities, supervisory meetings with staff members, and independent study.
 Although staff members have fixed consultation hours, they are willing to meet with students to discuss their work outside regular supervisory meetings.
 Moreover, the ICC has a quite friendly and supportive learning environment.
 We see ourselves as a true research community.

 Cutting-edge Cognitive and Evolutionary Science